obs1dium/BetterManual/README.md

 ### Shooting modes ###

 Touch the mode indicator on the top left to toggle between manual and aperture priority mode.
-The icon directly below it allows you to cycle between single short, low speed and high speed burst modes.
+The icon directly below it allows you to cycle between single shot, low speed and high speed burst modes.

 ### Shooting parameters ###